rhorrace/CS410P-Project/README.md

   1. Highest hand wins (best 5 out of 7 cards)
   2. Ties are broken when someone:
-    1. has a higher card values in hand
+    2.1. has a higher card values in hand
-    2. Has higher kickers if matching set values
-    3. Otherwise, a tie
+    2.2.
+Has higher kickers if matching set values 2.3.
+Otherwise, a tie
   3. There are 5 stages in this game after the welcome:
+  4. normally there is betting, but there is no betting in this game at the moment.

+Stages of the game after Welcoming the user:

     1. Receive starting two cards to you and computer
     2. Flop stage
       * Three cards are put on the table